-All staff, parents, students, Nursery Chef and professional visitors can be offered a copy of this Policy.
+All staff, parents, students, nursery chef, and professional visitors can be offered a copy of this policy or access it on our website.

 What does the Policy Statement, basis of the Policy and aims of the Policy tell us?
 What are the Aims of this Policy?

-The aims of this Policy are to ensure that every child in our care receives high quality, nutritional, appropriate food, and that parents and children are able to make informed choices.
+The aims of this Policy are to ensure that every child in our care receives high quality, nutritional, appropriate food, and that parents and children can make informed choices.
 We strive to ensure that children enjoy their meals in a relaxed, family service environment.
 We ensure that the Welfare Requirements are fulfilled: "Children are provided with regular drinks and food in adequate quantities for their needs.
-Food and drink is properly prepared, nutritious and complies with dietary and religious requirements".
+Food and drink are properly prepared, nutritious and complies with dietary and religious requirements".